iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 to trade-off sampling speed and evaluation performance <d-cite key="papamakarios_normalizing_2019"></d-cite>.
-Their continuous counterpart, Continuous Normalizing Flows (CNFs) have been held back by limitations in their simulation-based maximum likelihood training <d-cite key="tong_improving_2023"></d-cite>.
+Their continuous counterpart, Continuous Normalizing Flows (CNFs) have been held back by limitations in their Simulation-Based maximum likelihood training <d-cite key="tong_improving_2023"></d-cite>.
 By utilizing Flow Matching, this limitation has been overcome and CNFs have been shown to be a powerful tool for density estimation.

 In the following sections, CNFs and Flow Matching are explained.
 Following the explanation, the empirical results of Flow Matching are presented.
-Finally, the application of Flow Matching in Simulation-based Inference is discussed, which shall highlight their wide applicability and consistent improvement.
+Finally, the application of Flow Matching in Simulation-Based Inference is discussed, which shall highlight their wide applicability and consistent improvement.

 # Continuous Normalizing Flows